 After "How do I get funded", the most common question many entrepreneurs ask is "How do I build my team".
 Kristen has gone from a one woman show to a team of engineers, designers and project managers and is well equipped to show others how to hire, vet, inspire and lead a team.
 With Kristen's guidance, entrepreneurs learn how to create and nurture their dream teams.

-Kristen is the CEO and Founder of IncluDe Web Design and Development Agency.
+Kristen is the CTO and Founder of IncluDe Web Design and Development Agency.
 Kristen empowers employees, students and entrepreneurs all over North America to dream unabashedly and innovate boundlessly.
 Her story is proof that success is not the absence of adversity and failure but rather the result of persisting in spite of adversity and failure.

 Prior to starting IncluDe, Kristen graduated from Tufts University with a B.S. in Human Factors Engineering and an M.S. in Engineering Management.
 She's worked at several companies including Harley-Davidson, DOT, and the MITRE Corporation.
 Those experiences confirmed her love for technology, innovation and most importantly, the empowerment of others.